The Strip (film)

 The Strip is a 1951 American crime film noir starring Mickey Rooney and Sally Forrest, with William Demarest, James Craig, and Kay Brown in supporting roles.
 Directed by László Kardos, the picture was shot largely on location in and around the Sunset Strip, including performances at the popular nightclubs Mocambo and Ciro's and scenes at the restaurants Little Hungary and Stripps.

-A large part of the film's running time consists of musical played by the "house band," which includes jazz legends Louis Armstrong, Jack Teagarden, Barney Bigard, Earl "Fatha" Hines (all playing themselves), and Rooney himself on drums, as well as songs at other clubs by Vic Damone and Monica Lewis.
+A large part of the film's running time consists of musical numbers played by the "house band," which includes jazz legends Louis Armstrong, Jack Teagarden, Barney Bigard, Earl "Fatha" Hines (all playing themselves), and Rooney himself on drums, as well as songs at other clubs by Vic Damone and Monica Lewis.

 Plot

 A voiceover briefly describes the Sunset Strip, its clubs, and its unusual status as an unincorporated area of Los Angeles County patrolled by its sheriffs.
 Police officers are seen going to an apartment building where a young gunshot victim named Jane Tafford (Sally Forrest) lies near death.
 Two detectives then arrive at a home with the body of a man sprawled on its floor and a discarded pistol nearby.
-Soon after they bring Stanley Maxton (Mickey Rooney) in to headquarters for questioning.
+Soon after, they bring Stanley Maxton (Mickey Rooney) to headquarters for questioning.

-He explains he'd received extensive hospitalization for an unspecified condition following duty in the Korean War, before heading home to Los Angeles, where he'd hoped to make enough money as a jazz drummer to some day open his own club.
-He was accidentally forced off the road by a reckless driver, destroying both his car and brand new drum set.
+Maxton explains he'd received extensive hospitalization for an unspecified condition following duty in the Korean War before heading home to Los Angeles, where he'd hoped to earn enough money as a jazz drummer to some day open his own club.
+He was accidentally forced off the road by a reckless driver, destroying his car and his brand-new drum set.
 To make things whole, the man offered Stanley a job at a very generous $200 per week.
 He could afford to: he was Sonny Johnson (James Craig), a top mobster in L.A.s gambling rackets, and the job was making book.
-Shortly Stanley is in expensive clothes, a fancy car, and a glitzy life in the underbelly of the criminal underworld.
+Shortly, Stanley has expensive clothes, a fancy car, and a glitzy life in the underbelly of the criminal underworld.
 A police raid sends him fleeing on foot, then launching himself into the front seat of a passing car.

-He is immediately smitten by its driver, an attractive aspiring actress working as a cigarette girl and dancer at Fluff's jazz nightclub, Jane Tafford.
+He is immediately smitten with Jane Tafford, the driver, an attractive aspiring actress working as a cigarette girl and dancer at Fluff's jazz nightclub.
 Stanley pursues her there, only to be met with a stone wall: she is obsessed with success, and seeing only the "right people" to advance her stalled movie career.
-Determined to wear her down, he seizes on the chance to join the house band - a Dixieland quintet fronted by its namesake owner (William Demarest), which includes Louis Armstrong, Jack Teagarden, Barney Bigard, and Earl "Fatha" Hines, all playing themselves.
+Determined to wear her down, he seizes on a chance to join the house band - a Dixieland quintet fronted by its namesake owner (William Demarest), which includes Louis Armstrong, Jack Teagarden, Barney Bigard, and Earl "Fatha" Hines, all playing themselves.
 Sonny chides Stanley over the huge cut in pay, but accepts his resignation with good humor.